arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ![Example Project Result](assets/pmc_plcide_rtu_example_result.gif)

-The server Portenta Machine Control will:
+The server Portenta Machine Control (on the right side) will:

 - Execute a binary counter with digital outputs working as visual indicators, all contained within an 8-bit boundary.
 - Increase the shared Modbus counter variable each time the 8-bit binary counter completes a cycle.
 - Adjust the binary counter's speed by modifying buffer variables according to the desired values.

-The client Portenta Machine Control will:
+The client Portenta Machine Control (on the left side) will:

 - Acquire server counter data through the Modbus protocol.
 - Interpret and activate the corresponding programmable digital I/Os.